 Translated from the French by Vidya Vencatesan

-A human saga that is both bleak and epic, The Cane Cutter’s Song tells the story of the indentured Tamil labourers who had been lured with the hope of a better life in America but landed on the French Colony of Martinique.
+A human saga that is both bleak and epic, The Cane Cutter’s Song tells the story of the indentured Tamil labourers who had been lured with the hope of a better life in America but landed in the French Colony of Martinique.
 Here, they had to toil in the sun, day in and day out, to cut sugarcane.
-Raphael Confiant is one of Martinique’s most prolific writers who writes in both French and Creole.
-In this book, history and literature comes together to bring alive 19th century sugarcane plantations of Martinique, to trace the history of Tamil life in the Carribean.
+Raphael Confiant is one of Martinique’s most prolific writers who write in both French and Creole.
+In this book, history and literature come together to bring alive 19th-century sugarcane plantations of Martinique, to trace the history of Tamil life in the Caribbean.

 History of Martinique

 Sugarcane was first planted around the 17th Century in the French colony of Martinique and slaves from Africa were shipped to work on the plantations.
 When slavery was abolished in 1848, Indian and Chinese workers from French and British colonies were brought in to work as indentured labourers.
 They were lured by the hope of a better life in America when they signed a five-year contract.
 They had no clue about the inhuman conditions in Martinique and the arduous journey they had to take to reach there.

 Adhiyaman Dorassamy, his wife Devi and their two sons flee from Madurai, Tamil Nadu in the hope of a better life.
 Branded as Tamil ‘coolies’, they were considered the lowest of the low in their society just like untouchables in the traditional Varna system.
 They desperately hold on to life with the hope of returning to their motherland someday.
 But all their hopes are dashed when Indian emigration is outlawed.
 The rest of the story is about how they had to move on in order to survive.